 To handle uncertainty about the world, the mind needs to represent probabilities.
 Probabilistic reasoning typically involves representing the probability of not only one, but many possible outcomes of an event: people must at some level represent probability distributions.

-As such, a natural idea is that when we talk about uncertain facts or events, we implicitly communicate about our subjective probability distribution over the relevant set of possible outcomes.
-Here we have argued that this natural hypothesis can qualitatively and quantitatively account for the way that people make and interpret guesses.
+As such, a natural idea is that when we think and talk about uncertain facts or events, we implicitly encode our subjective probability distribution over the relevant set of possible outcomes.
+We show that this natural hypothesis can qualitatively and quantitatively account for many aspects of judgment under uncertainty.